openstack/horizon/doc/source/topics/deployment.rst

     CSRF_COOKIE_SECURE = True
     SESSION_COOKIE_SECURE = True

-Note that the CSRF_COOKIE_SECURE option is only available from Django 1.4 and SESSION_COOKIE_SECURE from Django 1.7.
-It does no harm to have the setting in earlier versions, but it does not take effect.

 You can also disable `browser autocompletion`_ for the authentication form by modifying the ``HORIZON_CONFIG`` dictionary in ``local_settings.py`` by adding